japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSource.md

 * <<getOffset, Fetch offsets (from metadata log or Kafka directly)>>

-* <<getBatch, Generate a DataFrame with records from Kafka for a streaming batch>> (when the start offsets are not defined, i.e. before `StreamExecution` link:spark-sql-streaming-StreamExecution.adoc#runStream[commits the first streaming batch] and so nothing is in link:spark-sql-streaming-StreamExecution.adoc#committedOffsets[committedOffsets] registry for a `KafkaSource` data source yet)
+* <<getBatch, Generate a DataFrame with records from Kafka for a streaming batch>> (when the start offsets are not defined, i.e. before `StreamExecution` link:spark-sql-streaming-StreamExecution.md#runStream[commits the first streaming batch] and so nothing is in link:spark-sql-streaming-StreamExecution.md#committedOffsets[committedOffsets] registry for a `KafkaSource` data source yet)
 ====

 ==== [[initialPartitionOffsets-HDFSMetadataLog-serialize]] `HDFSMetadataLog.serialize`